Publishing JavaScript/TypeScript packages on npm registry

 in the current directory of the package you want to publish.

-npm will run the prepack command(See the prepack script) to build our TypeScript project(you can ignore this line if you have a JS package).
+) to build our TypeScript project(you can ignore this line if you have a JS package).

-and then, it will zip all the contents of current project while ignoring certain files/directories present in .npmignore(or .gitignore), and publish it on the npm registry and that's it!!
-You should see your package published on the npm registry.
+and then, it will zip all the contents of current project while ignoring certain files/directories present in

-Hooray ๐ !!!
+Hooray 🎉 !!!

-So that concludes this guide on how to publish your package using npm:)
+So that concludes this guide on how to publish your package using

 Further reading

-- Awesome npm - A curated list of awesome npm tips and packages.
+Awesome npm - A curated list of awesome npm tips and packages.

-- The official npm docs.
+The official npm docs .

-- The npm docs on configuring
+The npm docs on configuring

 package.json.